Detecting Grouped Local Average Treatment Effects and Selecting True Instruments: Model and Assumptions

 \subsection{Grouped propensity scores}

 To ease notation, we subsequently denote the treatment propensity score as a function of the instrument by $p_z=\Pr(D=1 | Z=z) = E(D | Z=z)$, where the second equality holds because $D$ is binary.
-In a next step, we impose that propensity scores follow a specific cluster structure, such that the propensity scores within a cluster are homogeneous, even across different instruments (e.g.\ judges).
-This assumption is crucial in our context.
+In a next step, we assume that propensity scores follow a specific cluster structure, such that the propensity scores within a cluster are homogeneous, even across different instrument values (e.g.\ judges).
 To this end, we introduce some further notation.
-Let $C_k$ denote some set or cluster $k$ of instruments and $p_k^0$ the constant propensity score of all instruments in this cluster. $K$ is the total number of clusters of IVs with the same propensity score.
-Furthermore, let $\mathbbm{1}(\cdot)$ denote the indicator function, which is equal to one if its argument is satisfied and zero otherwise.
-Formally, we make the following cluster assumption, in analogy to \citet*{Su2016Identifying} (who look at panel data models more generally): \begin{assumption}{Clubs} with cluster $C_k$ such that $p_k^0 \neq p_{k'}^0$ for any $k \neq k'$.
-The clusters do not overlap and the union of all clusters is the full set of IVs, $C_k \bigcap C_k' = \emptyset$ for any $k \neq k'$ and $\bigcup\limits_{k=1}^{K} C_k = \{1, ..., J\}$. \end{assumption} Assumption \ref{ass:Clubs} implies that there exist sets of $z$ with the very same propensity score, which we call \textit{clubs}, in line with the growth literature where this type of method is usually applied, where $k$ defines the ``club identity''.
-This assumption seems restrictive at first, but as we will see soon, it is not particularly controversial as there is a way to verify it with the data.
+Let $C_k$ denote some cluster $k$ of instruments and $p_k^0$ the constant propensity score of all instruments in this cluster. $K^0$ is the total number of clusters of IVs with the same propensity score and without the zero superscript $K$ is a number of clusters, but not necessarily the correct one.
+Formally, we make the following cluster assumption, in analogy to \citet*{Su2016Identifying} (who look at panel data models more generally): \begin{assumption}{Existence of Clubs} with cluster $C_k$ such that $p_k^0 \neq p_{k'}^0$ for any $k \neq k'$.
+The clusters do not overlap and the union of all clusters is the full set of IVs, $C_k \bigcap C_k' = \emptyset$ for any $k \neq k'$ and $\bigcup\limits_{k=1}^{K^0} C_k = \{1, ..., J\}$. \end{assumption} Assumption \ref{ass:Clubs} implies that there exist sets of $z$ with the very same propensity score, which we call \textit{clubs}, in line with the growth literature where this type of method is usually applied, where $k$ defines the club identity.
+This assumption seems restrictive at first, but as we will see soon, it is not particularly controversial as there is a way to verify it in the data.
+Specifically, one might have a case where each judge belongs to its own club, i.e. we have singleton clubs.
 The prevalence of several clubs permits forming pairs of clubs with distinct propensity scores $p_k^0$ and $p_{k'}^0$ in order to construct IVs with a non-zero first stage for LATE evaluation.
-In fact, IV methods relying on any judge in club $k$ and any judge in a different club $k'$ identify the very same LATE, if the identifying assumptions outlined in Section \ref{lateassumptions} are satisfied, which follows from the discussion at the end of Section \ref{lateassumptions}.
-The following theorem states the identification result for the LATE, which follows by equation \ref{eq:SameLATE}. \begin{theorem} Under Assumptions \ref{ass:Validity} to \ref{ass:Clubs}, IVs in the same club-pair identify the same LATE. \end{theorem}
+In fact, IV methods relying on any judge in club $k$ and any judge in a different club $k'$ identify the very same LATE, if assumptions \ref{ass:Validity} to \ref{ass:FirstStage} are satisfied, which follows from (\ref{eq:SameLATE}).
+The following theorem states the identification result for the LATE in a setting with clubs, adding assumption \ref{ass:Clubs}. \begin{proposition} Under Assumptions \ref{ass:Validity} to \ref{ass:Clubs}, IVs in the same club-pair identify the same LATE. \end{proposition}